sagecodes/intro-machine-learning/README.md

 Validate that your machine learning model is working on well on data that it was not trained on.

 We trained the model, but need to validate that its working as expected.
-A common way is to split the dataset into traning and testing(We'll do this soon in python).
+A common way is to split the dataset into training and testing(We'll do this soon in python).

 # Machine Learning with Python: